-- "G&A" means general and administrative expenses. - [2] TSX will consider a property to be sufficiently advanced if continuity of mineralization is demonstrated in three dimensions at economically interesting grades. - (3) A company must hold or have the right to earn and maintain at least a 50% interest in the property.
-Companies holding less than a 50% interest will be considered on a case-by-case basis looking at program size stage of advancement of the property and strategic alliances. - (4) "Tier 1 property" means a property that has substantial geological merit and is: - (a) a property in which the Issuer holds a material interest; - a property on which previous exploration, including detailed surface geological, geophysical and/or geochemical surveying and at least an initial phase of drilling or other detailed sampling (such as trench or underground opening sampling), has been completed; - (c) a property that has, at a minimum, a current inferred mineral resource; and - (d) an independent geological report recommends a minimum \$500,000 Phase 1 drilling (or other form of detailed sampling) program based on the merits of previous exploration results; or an independent, positive feasibility study demonstrates that the property is capable of generating positive cash flow from ongoing operations.
+A company must hold or have the right to earn and maintain a 50% interest in the property.
+Companies holding less than a 50% interest will be considered on a case-by-case basis looking at program size stage of advancement of the property and strategic alliances.

+(2) "Tier 1 property" means a property that has substantial geological merit and is:

+(a) a property in which the Issuer holds a material interest;

+- (b) a property on which previous exploration, including detailed surface geological, geophysical and/or geochemical surveying and at least an initial phase of drilling or other detailed sampling (such as trench or underground opening sampling), has been completed; - (c) a property that has, at a minimum, a current inferred mineral resource; and - (d) an independent geological report recommends a minimum \$500,000 Phase 1 drilling (or other form of detailed sampling) program based on the merits of previous exploration results; or an independent, positive feasibility study demonstrates that the property is capable of generating positive cash flow from ongoing operations. - (3) "significant interest" means at least 50% interest. - (4) "advanced exploration property" refers to one on which a zone of mineralization has been demonstrated in three dimensions with reasonable continuity indicated.
+The mineralization identified has economically interesting grades.

-- (5) "significant interest" means at least 50% interest. - [6] "geological report" or "technical report", in the case of a mining property, is a report prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects or any successor instrument.
+(5) "geological report" or "technical report", in the case of a mining property, is a report prepared in accordance with National Instrument 43-101" - Standards of Disclosure for Mineral Projects or any successor instrument.